Azure/azure-powershell/src/HPCCache/HPCCache/help/Update-AzHpcCache.md

 ```

 ### -Force
 Indicates that the cmdlet does not prompt you for confirmation.
-By default, this cmdlet prompts you to confirm that you want to upgrade the cache.
+By default, this cmdlet prompts you to confirm that you want to update the cache.

 ```yaml
 Type: System.Management.Automation.SwitchParameter